Long-term Trading vs Short-term Trading

 Every trader has their trading strategy, some major guidelines guarantee a successful trade in the financial industry.
 These rules are founded mainly on risk management and the Forex market conditions.

 Listed below are some major ways that can be used to attain successful long-term trading.

 As a trader, it is advisable to not trade with your emotions.
 Don’t let your emotions control your decision when it comes to your trades because they can affect your trade performance.
 Oftentimes it is difficult to turn poorly performing trades into successful trades.
 However, closing trades prematurely is not advised.

 Irrespective of the trade’s outcome, do not change your trading plans.
-You must carefully choose the best tracing plan, ensure to choose a stop-loss and profit target.
-Additionally, do a correct prediction on the price trends of the trade.
+You must carefully choose the best tracing plan, and ensure to choose a stop-loss and profit target.
+Additionally, do a correct prediction of the price trends of the trade.

 Use minimal Leverage